eclipse/kiso-testing/docs/pytest/usage.rst

 The pykiso-pytest plugin allows to run pykiso test suites with pytest without any migration effort.
 Simply run ``pytest my_test_configuration_file.yaml`` and enjoy!

-Still, to benefit from all of pytest's features, your existing test suites can be migration from the pykiso (unittest) style to the pytest style.
+Still, to benefit from all of pytest's features, your existing test suites can be migrated from the pykiso (unittest) style to the pytest style.

 Running Pykiso tests with pytest